-Nested routes in React allow fragments to be injected into the page and changed URLs at the same time without completely redirecting the user to another page.
+Nested routes in React allow fragments or tabs to be injected into the page and changed URLs at the same time without completely redirecting the user to another page.

-Static and dynamic nested routes are both possible in React.
-For instance, when dealing with a large number of users, it's impractical to create separate static routes for each one.
-Instead, you can establish a single route for dynamically changing URLs and injecting data into the page.
+In React, static and dynamic nested routes can be both implemented.
+For example, when dealing with a large number of users, it's impractical to create separate static routes for each one.
+Instead, you can establish a single route for dynamically changing URLs and injecting data in a fragment or tab into the page.

 npm i react-router react-router-dom